dbeniamine/vim-mail/README.markdown

     let g:VimMailClient="/path/to/your/launcher"

+If you are using mutt or neomutt and want to set the default arguments used by vim-mail you can use one of the following (the examples are the defaults values):

+    " Default args
+    let g:VimMailArgsDefault="-a"
+    " Args by filtype
+    let g:VimMailArgsByFiletype={"mail" : "-H"}

-If you are not using mutt, or want to customize the send mail command, just add something like that to your vimrc (this is the default command):
+If you are not using mutt, you can something like that to your vimrc:

-    let g:VimMailSendCmd=":! mutt -a %"
+    let g:VimMailSendCmd=":! my_binary --args %"

+**WARNING**: this setting will be replaced in the next version

 ## Adding a contact provider